 Black History Month Artist Spotlight: Garden of Journey

 Growing up in the Carolinas, Nakima (also a friend) has always been fascinated by nature and the ecosystems we thrive in.
 Her illustrations became elements of biodiversity, accenting the wonders of wildlife and flora.
 Her work is an intersection of gorgeous colors, geometric shapes, double exposure, and life.
 Garden of Journey is the shield she uses to tribute lessons on fulfillment, wellness, and beauty through visual language.
-Her subjects counteract cultural and societal stereotypes with imagery that emphasize the African and Indigenous diaspora and a heroic stance that portrays the resilience of women.
+Her subjects counteract cultural and societal stereotypes with imagery that emphasizes the African and Indigenous diaspora and a heroic stance that portrays the resilience of women.
 With soulful and vibrant narratives paying homage to the history and future of life.
-Nakima grew up learning about key movements, such as the Harlem Renaissance, Pan Africanism, the Civil Rights movement, and Black Panther Party.
-These waves in history granted insight to fight for freedom, justice, and equality that have been pledged throughout American history.
+Nakima grew up learning about key movements, such as the Harlem Renaissance, Pan-Africanism, the Civil Rights Movement, and the Black Panther Party.
+These waves in history granted insight into the fight for freedom, justice, and equality that have been pledged throughout American history.

 In 2018, Nakima would like to collaborate with artists of different mediums to portray features of justice and environmentalism through artwork that represents the world.
 As she says, “There is a world beyond the one we consume and we as people are only a fraction of life on Earth.
-It’s imperative we witness the beauty of our differences so we can take steps to build a promising future for all.”
-You can see the Garden of Journey’s work illuminating the walls of North Davison Street in NoDa, at Camp North End, Warehouse 242 and at Bennu Gardens.
+We must witness the beauty of our differences so we can take steps to build a promising future for all.”
+You can see the Garden of Journey’s work illuminating the walls of North Davison Street in NoDa, at Camp North End, Warehouse 242, and at Bennu Gardens.

 With Love,